brimdata/zed/zng/docs/spec.md

 that provide type definitions and other metadata.
-The type of a particular data value is specified by its "type identifier", or type ID, which is an integer representing either a "primitive type" or a "container type".
+The type of a particular data value is specified by its "type identifier", or type ID, which is an integer representing either a "primitive type" or a "complex type".

-The ZNG type system comprises the standard set of primitive types like integers, floating point, strings, byte arrays, etc. as well as container types like records, arrays, and sets arranged from the primitive types.
+The ZNG type system comprises the standard set of primitive types like integers, floating point, strings, byte arrays, etc. as well as complex types that are built from other types like records, arrays, and sets arranged from the primitive types.

+ZNG also includes first-class types, where a value can be of type "type".
+This is useful for grouping aggregations by type, e.g., to do introspective data exploration.

 For example, a TZNG stream representing the single string "hello world" might look like this: